bportelalp/CircularSeasFramework/README.md

 * CircularSeasPrinter

+### Contribution of author

+The author bportela worked on the project from October 2020 to March 2022.
+This is the summary of his main contributions:

+* Define the architecture of CircularSeasFramework.
+The result are published on Applied Sciences, a MDPI Journal https://doi.org/10.3390/app11093787

+* Develop CircularSeasFramework .NET Code.

+* Start the CircularSeasExtruder project with TwinCAT 3.
+Define how the program should be.

 ## CircularSeasFramework

 CircularSeas Framework for printing and slicing remotely and easily by users, using an arquitecture composed by three elements: